ACM-Research/targeted-password-guesses/build_nights/week_02/README.md

 ## homework

-- Read [Machine Learing Basics](https://www.deeplearningbook.org/contents/ml.html) from "Deep Learning".
+- Read [Machine Learning Basics](https://www.deeplearningbook.org/contents/ml.html) from "Deep Learning".
 	- introduction to 5.4, inclusive
 	- You don't have to fully understand every detail, but it should give you some good background when it comes time to train our model, even if we aren't building our model from scratch.